techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 arrays as the backing store).

+## Gzipping The Nippy

 We can do a bit better.
-If you are really concerned about dataset size on disk, we can safe out a gzipped nippy:
+If you are really concerned about dataset size on disk, we can save out a gzipped nippy:

 ```clojure